 Storing and reheating

 In the unlikely event that you have any leftover baked potato, store it in an air tight container in the refrigerator and use within 3 days.

 You can reheat the baked potato in the air fryer, air fry for 3-4 minutes until warmed through.
-Alternatively, you can reheat them in the microwave, for 1-2 minutes on high.

 How to cook a baked potato in an air fryer.